 When used to enhance existing plants, IFAS systems increase treatment capacity without requiring an increase in tank volume.
 Before installing an IFAS system in an existing plant, assess its aeration capacity to ensure it can handle the increased biochemical oxygen demand (BOD) removal and biomass respiration that results from the enhanced treatment performance that IFAS provides.
 Media installation also requires careful planning to ensure the basins can properly accommodate the chosen media.

 Work With a Professional IFAS Wastewater Treatment Company

 SSI Aeration, Inc. can provide IFAS wastewater treatment solutions for both industrial and municipal treatment plants.
 We can help convert a conventional activated sludge system to an IFAS or MBBR system or provide an IFAS system for a new plant.
-We also offer a wide range of products as well as design, lab and field services and can use advanced simulation tools to help ensure the success of your installation.
-Let SSI Aeration’s fully staffed engineering department work with you to help find the ideal solutions for your plant.
+We also offer a wide range of products as well as design, lab and field services and can use advanced simulation tools to help ensure installation success.
+Let SSI Aeration’s fully staffed engineering department help find the ideal solutions for your plant.

-With customers in all 50 states and more than 70 countries, the team at SSI Aeration, Inc. has the knowledge and experience to help your wastewater treatment project succeed.
+With customers in all 50 states and more than 70 countries, the team at SSI Aeration, Inc. has the knowledge and experience to help wastewater treatment projects succeed.
 Contact SSI Aeration, Inc. online or start a quote today to learn more.